Is your eczema mild, moderate, or severe? It’s not always an easy question to answer.

 Dyshidrotic eczema: Also known as pompholyx eczema, it causes itchy water blisters on your hands and feet.
 It also brings a burning sensation and prickling feelings on the palms of the hands and soles of the feet.

-This affects adults over 40, especially those with allergies.
+This affects adults older than 40 years, especially those with allergies.
 It’s also more common among folks who put their hands and feet in water a lot.
-Those who work with chromium, cobalt, or nickel have a higher chance of getting it, as well.
+Those who work with chromium, cobalt, or nickel have a higher risk of getting it, as well.
 Stress is also a trigger.